GUSO Uganda NAFOPHANU

 NAFOPHANU and UNYPA will strengthen capacity of young people living with HIV through education and awareness sessions, trainings, community dialogues with community leaders, facilitating peer to peer support and campaigns.
 The successful annual Y+ Beauty Pageant, organised by UNYPA, reaches a wide audience and aims at fighting stigma and discrimination against young people affected and living with HIV.

 The Get Up Speak Out Theory of Change (ToC) builds on the successes and experience from ASK and UFBR.
 Our unique added value is our ability to address the multitude of factors and actors influencing young people’s SRHR using a multi-component approach.
 Using our individual and joint expertise, we can successfully link (i) provision of sexuality education and information, (ii) provision of quality, youth-friendly SRH services and (iii) building support for youth SRHR, by addressing socio-cultural and political barriers in terms of practices, norms and policies

 The final beneficiaries of the project are young people, with a strong focus on young people living with HIV.
-NAPOPHANU and UNYPA will together reach about 900 young people and young people living with HIV directly, and many more indirectly through campaigns and events.
+NAPOPHANU reached 200 health workers with training in youth friendly services and about 2000 young people through campaigns and social media.

 Get Up Speak Out builds on the previous Access, Knowledge and Services (ASK) and Unite for Body Rights (UfBR) projects, which were implemented in the same countries through alliances of complementing partners.

 The project aims to improve the poor sexual and reproductive health and rights of young people by strengthening civil society organisations to effectively address young people’s rights and needs.
 Meaningful youth participation is a key strategy to make sure the voice of young people is heard.